michaelleeallen/mocha-junit-reporter/README.md

 ### Append properties to testsuite

-You can also properties to the report under `testsuite`.
+You can also add properties to the report under `testsuite`.
 This is useful if you want your CI environment to add extra build props to the report for analytics purposes

 ```
 <testsuites>